ucsf-wynton/wynton-website-hpc/docs/transfers/files-and-directories.md

 For _file downloads_ from online resources, tools such as `curl`, `wget`, and `rsync` may be used.

 <div class="alert alert-warning" role="alert">
 <a href="{{ '/about/specs.html' | relative_url }}">Compute nodes</a> have no internet access, i.e. they cannot be used for file transfers other than between mount points.
-All other file transfers should be done via dedicated file-transfer nodes.
+File transfers should be done via the dedicated data transfer node.
 </div>